gplessis/dotdeb-nginx/debian/modules/nginx-lua/README.markdown

     luac -s -o /path/to/output_file.luac /path/to/input_file.lua

-Attempts to load standard Lua 5.1 bytecode files into `ngx_lua` instances linked to LuaJIT 2.0 or vice versa, an error message such as that below will be logged in the Nginx `error.log` file:
+Attempts to load standard Lua 5.1 bytecode files into ngx_lua instances linked to LuaJIT 2.0 or vice versa, will result in an error message, such as that below, being logged into the Nginx `error.log` file:

     [error] 13909#0: *1 failed to load Lua inlined code: bad byte-code header in /path/to/test_file.luac